-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - ▶ It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Recycle wherever possible or consult manufact Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - ▶ Recycle containers if possible, or dispose of in an authorised landfill.
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - ▶ It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - ▶ Recycle containers if possible, or dispose of in an authorised landfill.